 Adler |

 This team is built around multi-layered reaction stacking.
-Adler enables Incantation, which combines with Daffodil’s Chaos to trigger Scorch (DoT).
-Fadia and Daffodil enable Nova (delayed burst), and when both overlap, Discord is triggered—significantly accelerating break damage.
+Adler enables Incantation, which combines with Daffodill’s Chaos to trigger Scorch (DoT).
+Fadia and Daffodill enable Nova (delayed burst), and when both overlap, Discord is triggered—significantly accelerating break damage.
 The system runs multiple reactions simultaneously without requiring strict execution.

 Fadia fundamentally changes survivability.
 By redirecting team damage to herself with a capped absorption threshold and non-lethal floor, she allows the team to maintain uptime under pressure.
 This creates a high-efficiency environment where DPS units can operate without interruption, making the comp extremely stable in extended boss fights.